-Covina-Valley takes great pride in providing a safe and secure learning environment for all of our students and staff.
-This includes the use of our visitor system, Raptor, and volunteer requirements that are outlined below.
+Covina-Valley takes great pride in providing a safe and secure learning environment for all our students and staff.
+This includes using our visitor system, Raptor, and volunteer requirements outlined below.

 The Raptor system helps track individuals on our school campuses, thus providing a more monitored environment for our students and staff.
-When visitors, classroom volunteers, or contractors check-in they will be asked to present a valid state-issued identification for us to enter into the system.
+When visitors, classroom volunteers, or contractors check-in, they will be asked to present a valid state-issued identification for us to enter into the system.
 The system has the ability to provide alerts on people who may jeopardize the safety of the campus.
-It also has the capacity provide a database of everyone that is on campus in case of an emergency.
-We want to assure you that the only information that is collected from your valid state-issued identification is already public information such as your name, birth date, and the last several digits of your license number.
+It also has the capacity to provide a database of everyone on campus in case of an emergency.
+We assure you that the only information collected from your valid state-issued identification is already public information, such as your name, birth date, and the last several digits of your license number.
 After your identification is scanned and entered into our database, you will not need to bring your identification again.
-Each time you arrive on campus, you will check-in at our kiosk located in the front office and you will be issued a sticker that has your picture, name, destination, and time of arrival.
+Each time you arrive on campus, you will check in at our kiosk in the front office, and you will be issued a sticker with your picture, name, destination, and arrival time.
 When you leave, you will check out at the same kiosk.
 Further information will be available at your individual school site.

 What do you need to do?

-- Note: All applicant fees will be charged and collected at the time of the Live Scan appointment.
+- Note: All applicant fees will be charged and collected during the Live Scan appointment.

-- DOJ response can take longer than a week.
+- The DOJ response could take longer than a week.